lizzythomson/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library (javascript) and used to build user interfaces.
+React JS helps programmers create large/complicated web apps that can change data, without reloading the entire page.
+React JS also allows you to create complicated code by breaking your website or app into smaller, reusable, more manageable pieces (especailly when bug fixing or updating).

-1. Describe component state.
+2. Describe component state.

+State is an object that is used by react to represent/hold/update information about the components current situation.
+(Similarly to updating or a let variable, but it allows you to use it across your app while having many components).

-1. Describe props.
+3. Describe props.

+Props (or Properties) are arguments that are passed from parent to children(grandchildren, great grandchildren, etc.) components.
+This makes the data/information avaiable across multiple components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are very common and side effects are anything that affects something outside of the scope of the function being executed.
+The Effect hook allows you to sync side effects in function components.